educational-resources-and-services/bibletags-widget/README.md

 * set up thayers and bdb (as temp lexicon entry until I get English parsing data)
 * Make sure widget-script includes all API aspects it needs to so as to not require foreseeable changes.
 * Indicate in API which pieces are and are not yet implemented
+  * Examine mock ups and docs to see what remain of initial design and add them to the roadmap
 * Test all implemented aspects of the API
 * Do first beta releases
 * Get working on Biblearc